DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-preparing-for-itt-reform.md

 Organisations that were ‘lead&nbsp;schools’, will now also be known as ‘lead&nbsp;partners’.

-Thia introduces 2 types of organisation to Register:
+This introduces 2 types of organisation to Register:

 1. Providers who lost their accreditation and stopped all training
 2. Providers who lost their accreditation and have become lead partners